mvc1009/hackingnotes/_docs/active-directory/domain-persistence.md

 ## PsExec

-To run commands on other machine with `PsExec` we just need to create a ticket for `CIFS` service.
+To run commands on other machine with `PsExec` we just need to create a ticket for `CIFS` and `HOST` service.

 ```powershell
 .\PsExec.exe -accepteula \\dc01.corp.local cmd